 In the meantime, Rattlesnake Dick and Cy Skinner weren’t at the rendezvous point in Folsom, as they had just been jailed for stealing mules.
 When they were released, Barter immediately sought out George Skinner to obtain his share of the gold shipment, only to find that Skinner had been killed.
 Cy Skinner and Dick Barter then spent the next several weeks trying to find the buried gold before they finally gave up.
 To this day, the lost gold has never been found.

-Both men soon went back to robbing stagecoaches but their luck ran out on July 11, 1859, when the pair were trapped in a mountain pass by Sheriff J. Boggs.
-When the outlaws resisted, Boggs shot Rattlesnake Dick, killing him instantly and Skinner was wounded.
-However, he would live to once again be sent to San Quentin.
-There, he made the acquaintance of Henry Plummer, who was serving time for second degree murder.
-The two would become friends, and would later “hook up” again in Idaho.
+Both men soon went back to robbing stagecoaches, but their luck ran out on July 11, 1859, when the pair were trapped in a mountain pass by Sheriff J. Boggs.
+When the outlaws resisted, Boggs shot Rattlesnake Dick, killing him instantly, and Skinner was wounded.
+However, he would live to be once again sent to San Quentin.
+There, he made the acquaintance of Henry Plummer, who was serving time for second-degree murder.
+The two would become friends and would later “hook up” again in Idaho.